hdShang/arxiv-daily/docs/cs-RO/2025-08-11/papers/250807689v1-lauron-vi-a-six-legged-robot-for-dynamic-walking.md

 ---
 layout: default
-title: LAURON VI: A Six-Legged Robot for Dynamic Walking
+title: "LAURON VI: A Six-Legged Robot for Dynamic Walking"
 ---

 # LAURON VI: A Six-Legged Robot for Dynamic Walking